minond/site/posts/1531094894-adt-type-meaning.md

 ```

 It's a simple grammar but it's one that demonstrates the usefulness of ADTs
 plus OOP.

+## Data Structures

 Finding yourself in a situation where you have to model this as
 tokens, an AST, or runtime data, you may opt for a solution like the following:

 ```scala